moffatpartnership/homeNations/README.md

 #### Javascript

-The javascript file worldDistribution.js has an anonymous executing function called WDViewer, this loads the assets on start-up and then when all is loaded the GSAP Ticker fires the frameRender function.
+The javascript file homeNations.js has an anonymous executing function called FNViewer, this loads the assets on start-up and then when all is loaded the GSAP Ticker fires the frameRender function.

-There are three other anonymous functions handling the loading the drawing and the control.
+There are two other anonymous functions handling the loading and the drawing.

 #### Support